IsaacVSU/Chess1940s/README.md

  “misogyny is horrible and we do not endorse it/ support it, however we find it hilarious" ~ 2 guys

  # Ideas:
- - Queen's Curfew: If you play the game past 8pm the queen can’t move
+ - Curfew: If you play the game past 8pm the queen can’t move
  - Get Back in the Kitchen!: If queen ever check’s/ checkmate ‘s king, then the king can say “get back in the kitchen” and the opponent's queen has to return to the other side of the board.
 It’s UNO rules tho so the opponent HAS to say that phrase similar to saying UNO in Uno
  - To make it better (worse) when you take the Queen, you get to move again
  - 1/3 Pay: Queen can only move 1 space diagnolly and straight like traditional chess before the 1300s